Continuous measurement-based holonomic quantum computation: Preliminaries

-Suppose we are given a collection of independent vector subspaces.
+Suppose that we are given a collection of independent vector subspaces.
 A natural geometric description of this collection is the complex Grassmannian manifold $\mathcal{B} \equiv G_{N,K}(\mathbb{C})$ defined by

 where $M(N, N; \mathbb{C})$ is the set of all $N \times N$ complex matrices.
-Hence, each point on $G_{N, K}(\mathbb{C})$ is a $K$-dimensional subspace of $\mathbb{C}^N$.
-The set of basis vectors for a given subspace is not unique; different choices of bases are related by transformations from the unitary group $U(K)$.
+Hence, each point on $G_{N, K}(\mathbb{C})$ is a projector onto a $K$-dimensional subspace of $\mathbb{C}^N$.
+The set of basis vectors for a given subspace is not unique; different choices of basis are related by transformations from the unitary group $U(K)$.
 The \emph{fiber} at a given point in $\mathcal{B}$ consists of all possible orthonormal bases for that subspace.
 The collection of all such fibers forms a \emph{fiber bundle}, known as the complex Stiefel manifold $\mathcal{F}\equiv S_{N, K}(\mathbb{C})$, which is defined as

 where $I_K$ is the $K$-dimensional identity.
 Intuitively, the columns of $L$ form an orthonormal basis for a subspace.
 In the context of quantum error-correcting codes, a point $\mathbb{P} \in \mathcal{B}$ represents the projector onto the code space, while a point $L$ in the fiber over $\mathbb{P}$ contains the code basis states.